dancer1325/okhttp/docs/features/https.md

 ### Customizing Trusted Certificates ([.kt][CustomTrustKotlin], [.java][CustomTrustJava])

-The full code sample shows how to replace the host platform’s certificate authorities with your own set.
-As above, **do not use custom certificates without the blessing of your server’s TLS administrator!**
+* replace the host platform’s certificate authorities  -- with -- your own set
+* recommendation
+  * verify its use it with **your server’s TLS administrator!**

 === ":material-language-kotlin: Kotlin"
     ```kotlin